keqianli/concept_based_relevance/main/README.md

 `autoPhrase.conf` contains the parameters for concept extraction and segmentation.

-`pyConfig.conf` contains the parameters for all other training steps
+`pyConfig.conf` contains the parameters for all other training steps.

 ### autoPhrase.conf